SE3200FinalProject/Expense-Tracker/MEETINGS.md

 Abdullah Ba Hakim: Working on Database Schema .
 Will add to DESIGN.md.
 Joelle Drouillard: Assigned REST API Specification.
 Will add to DESIGN.md

+10/27/2025 Abdul: Will start working on the backend server setup on his local device first, then push the server folder to GitHub once it runs successfully.